Formula vs. Breastfeeding: Making the Right Choice

 Latching issues: Latching pain is common but should last only 10 days after birth.
 Many times, exclusive breastfeeding after 10 days can also cause sore nipples, engorged breasts, and clogged milk ducts.
 To reduce the pain, I learned proper breastfeeding positions, wore a supportive breastfeeding-friendly bra, and pumped out excess milk.

-Frequent feedings: Compared to formula feeding, breastfed babies need to be fed more often because breast milk digests sooner.
+Frequent feedings: Breastfed babies need to be fed more often than formula feeding because breast milk digests sooner.
 I chose to feed on demand, approximately every two hours, which made work and travel a challenge.

 Diet: As a breastfeeding mother, I was constantly warned about my diet.
-What you eat and drink can be passed on to your baby through breast milk.
-If you enjoy a good brew, you need to keep your caffeine intake at 300 milligrams (that’s one to three cups of coffee) a day.
-Excess caffeine in your body can pass through breast milk making your infant irritable and gassy.
+Nutrition from what you eat and drink can be passed on to your baby through breast milk.
+If you enjoy a good brew, you must keep your caffeine intake at 300 milligrams (one to three cups of coffee) a day.
+Excess caffeine in your body can pass through breast milk, making your infant irritable and gassy.

 Breastfeeding Difficulties and Support